 Neil has also worked at senior levels managing AML, Sanctions and Anti-Bribery compliance across Europe, the US, Latin America, Asia and Australia within three major European financial services companies and one of the major Australian banks.

-Neil has extensive experience in designing and implementing policy and controls to address AML/CTF and TFS compliance and since August 2012 has working as an independent consultant advising financial institutions in Australia and globally on AML, Sanctions and Anti-Bribery matters.
+Neil has extensive experience in designing and implementing policy and controls to address AML/CTF and TFS compliance and since August 2012 has been working as an independent consultant advising financial institutions in Australia and globally on AML, Sanctions and Anti-Bribery matters.

-In addition, Neil is member of the faculty and lectures as part of the International Compliance Association (ICA) Diploma of Applied Anti Money Laundering and Counter Terrorism Management, is a founding member of the SWIFT Sanction Advisory Group, and has regularly attended the Private Sector Expert forum of the Financial Action Task Force (FATF).
+In addition, Neil is member of the faculty and lectures as part of the International Compliance Association (ICA) Diploma of Applied Anti Money Laundering and Counter Terrorism Management, is a founding member of the SWIFT Sanction Advisory Group, and has regularly attended the Private Sector Expert Forum of the Financial Action Task Force (FATF).

 He was founding Joint-Chair of the Association of Certified Anti-Money Laundering Specialists (ACAMS) Australasian Chapter, and has been a member of the UK Joint Money Laundering Steering Group (JMLSG) Board.

-Since August 2011 Neil has been working as an consultant advising organisations in Australia and globally on AML/CTF, and TFS matters, including a major global provider in financial crime risk management solutions, developing innovative solutions to address global challenges in the area of customer due diligence.
+Since August 2011 Neil has been working as a consultant advising organisations in Australia and globally on AML/CTF, and TFS matters, including a major global provider in financial crime risk management solutions, developing innovative solutions to address global challenges in the area of customer due diligence.